CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/03_Principles.md

 # Applying Lean-Agile Principles in SAFe Framework

-This tutorial critically analyzes the application of lean-agile principles within the Scaled Agile Framework (SAFe), especially focusing on complex product development involving large teams.
+This tutorial critically analyzes the application of lean-agile principles within the Scaled Agile Framework , especially focusing on complex product development involving large teams.
 It will address common misconceptions and provide a structured explanation of each principle.

 ## Introduction to Lean-Agile Principles in Large-Scale Product Development